-In 2020 alone there were a total of 147,000 truck crashes resulting in injuries, primarily to occupants in other vehicles.
+According to the Federal Motor Carrier Safety Association (FMCSA), in 2021 alone there were a total of 5,005 truck crashes resulting in injuries, primarily to occupants in other vehicles.
 There are also thousands of fatalities each year.
 Between 1975 and 2019 there were an average of 5,305 fatal truck crashes per year.
 Of the crashes, 75 percent were caused by driver error as opposed to other factors.

 Common causes of truck crashes include:

 - Distracted driving by truck drivers, including operating handheld devices, texting, messaging, etc.